Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-sliverbof.md

 The quickest way to add these 3 files to Sliver is as follows.

-1. Download the zip file from my releases here: https://github.com/Cyb3rC3lt/SliveryArmory/releases/tag/v1.0.0
+1. Download the zip file from my releases [here] (https://github.com/Cyb3rC3lt/SliveryArmory/releases/tag/v1.0.0)
 2. Extract it to a folder on your machine named klist for argument sake.
-3. Within Sliver load the folder you extracted with this command: `extensions install /home/david/klist`
+3. Within Sliver load the folder you extracted with this command:
+`extensions install /home/david/klist`
-4. Then load the extension into Sliver as follows: `extensions load /home/david/.sliver-client/extensions/klist`
+5. Then load the extension into Sliver as follows:
+`extensions load /home/david/.sliver-client/extensions/klist`

 ### Install From Source